jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

+## What is a Microfrontend?

+The idea behind this concept is to provide a "headfull" business service instead just a backend service ("headless") to build views consuming it.
+So obviously, the main part of a microfrontend is the frontend part.
+This part is what will be consumed and loaded by applications or another microfrontends.

+When we talk about Microfrontend we talk about products so, usually, call to services will be necessary (at least one) to provide real functionality to the product.
+Here, there are several possibilities:

+- Building a backend piece (backend for frontend) in order to manage calls to business API, orchestration, information adaptation to the channel,...,etc. This piece will be also part of the microfrontend, sharing ownership.

+- Access to a business service already implemented in the same domain or in different domains or event external.
+In this case, the microfrontend is the part that is exposed to the consumer (it's the product), so it has to guarantee everything works.
+The consumer doesn't care about which services are consumed by the views provided for the microfrontend.
+The consumer only sees the UI part.

+  If the services consumed by the microfrontend change, if it's necessary the microfrontend will have to be updated relasing a new version of the microfrontend.

+  If services are in the same domain or have the same owner it will be easier to keep the microfrontend updated than if the services are in other domains or they are external.

 ## Loaded at runtime (like services)

 This is the key when we talk about independent and autonomy pieces.
 The devil is in the detail.